HebiRobotics/QuickBuffers/README.md

 ### Serialization

 Messages can be read from a `ProtoSource` and written to a `ProtoSink`.
-At the moment we only support contiguous blocks of memory, i.e., `byte[]`, and we we have no immediate plans on supporting `ByteBuffer` or `InputStream` due to the significant performance penalties involved.
+At the moment we only support contiguous blocks of memory, i.e., `byte[]`.

 ```Java
 // Create data